ju-lewis/ju-lewis/README.md

 I'm a second year student at the University of Melbourne majoring in <strong>Computing and Software Systems</strong> 💻

-Currently my programming interest is completely split between embedded programming and web development - with much of my course material (and subsequently projects) being algorithm-focused :&#8203;)
+Currently my programming interest is completely split between embedded programming and web development - although most of my latest projects definitely focus on the latter :&#8203;)

 ---